Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: Simulation Evaluation

-The BS is located at the center of a circular area with a radius of $1$ km, serving 100 users uniformly distributed.
-The path loss model is given by $128.1 + 37.6 \log_{10} d$, where $d$ is the distance between the BS and the user (in km).
-The standard deviation of shadow fading is 8 dB, and the Gaussian noise power spectral density is $n_0 = -174$ dBm/Hz.
-The transmit power is in the range of (0, 10] W, and the system bandwidth is $B = 20$ MHz.
-We define the max number of sampling data skipped as $100$, and CPU frequency on each user is $f_u=5$ GHz.
-The number of CPU cycles for computing one sample data $C_u$ is uniformly distributed in [1:3] $\times 10^4$ cycles/sample, and computation capacity is in the normalized range (0,2] GHz.
-The effective switched capacitance in local computation is $\kappa = 10^{-28}$.
-To evaluate the FL transmission, we use the ResNet-9 with a data size of $28$ MB.
+The ES is located at the center of a circular area with a radius of $1$ km, serving 100 users uniformly distributed.
+The path loss model is given by $128.1 + 37.6 \log_{10} d$, where $d$ is the distance between the ES and the user (in km) \cite{ni2024path}.
+The standard deviation of shadow fading is 8 dB \cite{van2021latency}, and the Gaussian noise power spectral density is $n_0 = -174$ dBm/Hz \cite{bazzi2023secure}.
+The transmit power is in the range of $(0, 20]$ dBm, and the system bandwidth is $B = 20$ MHz.
+We define the max number of sampling data skipped as $100$.
+The number of CPU cycles for computing one sample data $C_u$ is uniformly distributed in $[1:3] \times 10^4$ cycles/sample, and computation capacity on each user set equally $f_u = 2$ GHz.
+The effective switched capacitance in local computation is $\kappa = 10^{-28}$ \cite{2016-MEC-DynamicOffloading}.
+To evaluate the FCL transmission, we use the ResNet-9 \cite{He_2016_CVPR} with a data size of $28$ MB.

-\subsection{AI Model settings}
+\subsection{AI Model Settings}